Is the CMA certification worth it?

 CMA vs. CPA

-You already know what a CMA is (an individual with unique financial accounting and strategic management skill set), but a Certified Public Accountant or CPA, is someone who is licensed to practice public accounting duties.
-CMAs tend to have a more strategic role, while CPAs are more into taxation, bookkeeping and audit.
+You already know what a CMA is (an individual with a unique financial accounting and strategic management skill set), but a Certified Public Accountant, or CPA, is someone who is licensed to practice public accounting duties.
+CMAs tend to have a more strategic role, while CPAs are more into taxation, bookkeeping, and auditing.

-If internal auditing sounds like an appealing job to you, it’s worth considering the CIA (Certified Internal Auditor) designation as well.
-Read our CMA vs CIA comparison.
+If internal auditing sounds like an appealing job to you, it’s worth considering the CIA (Certified Internal Auditor) designation as well, and comparing whether the CMA vs CIA might be best for you.

 CMA vs. CPA Requirements